-+ Bake for 10-12 minutes (12 minutes works best for me!) and remove from oven immediately.
-Leave cookies on the hot tray for a maximum of 1 minute if at all before transferring to wire rack to cool completely.
+- Bake for 10-12 minutes (12 minutes works best for me!) and remove from the oven immediately.
+Leave cookies on the hot tray for a maximum of 1 minute if at all before transferring to a wire rack to cool completely.

 And try not to be psyched out by all the instructions as your cookies will be fine (it is hard to burn or mess up a batch at just 12 minutes) and you will be fine too!
 Now go bake some cookies and enjoy with a glass of cold milk (whatever you prefer - I have tried with chilled spiced coconut coffee, iced matcha milk, chilled date cashew milk, just chilled plain old cow's milk and a good cup of coffee and the cookie is pretty fantastic with them all!) xx

 Hungry For More Recipes?
 Subscribe to my newsletter.
 Check out Facebook, Instagram and Pinterest to see everything I share!
 And if you love cooking and new cookbooks, join my free Cooking Club on Facebook!

 - 225 g unsalted butter, melted and cooled